-MEASURE: MEASURE: PER-SQUARE-FOOT CONSTRUCTION COSTS TARGET
+MEASURE: PER-SQUARE-FOOT CONSTRUCTION COSTS TARGET

 This measure benchmarks the per-square-foot construction cost of new housing developments with comparable developments in the private sector.
-This is an important measure of the cost-effectiveness of our development practices within the broader residential construction industry.
+This is an important measure of the costeffectiveness of our development practices within the broader residential construction industry.

-The targets reflect construction costs that are comparable with the market and demonstrate value-for-money.
-Major cost pressures, such as the cost of materials and availability of skilled labour, have lessened somewhat with the recent changes in the economy.
+The targets reflect construction costs that are comparable with the market and demonstrate valuefor-money.
+Major cost pressures, such as the cost of materials and availability of skilled labour, have less-

+Per-Square-Foot Construction Costs 2011/12 Target Within $\pm 5\%$ of the private sector benchmark 2010/11 Target Within $\pm 5\%$ of the private sector benchmark 2009/10 Target Within $\pm 5\%$ of the private sector benchmark 2008/09 Results Within 3.95% of the private sector benchmark 2007/08 Results Within ±4.73% of the private sector benchmark 2006/07 Results Within ±2.72% of the private sector ened somewhat with the recent changes in the economy.
 These cost pressures will continue to be monitored going forward.

-Per-Square-Foot Construction Costs 2011/12 Target Within ±5% of the private sector benchmark 2010/11 Target Within ±5% of the private sector benchmark 2009/10 Target Within ±5% of the private sector benchmark 2008/09 Forecast Within 5% of the private sector benchmark 2007/08 Actuals Within $\pm 4.73\%$ of the private sector benchmark 2006/07 Actuals Within 2.72% of the private sector